14 Feb 4 Ways Digital Marketing Can Help You Reach Your Fundraising Goals

 Benefit #2: A user-friendly website can make it easy to apply the 7 pillars in one place.

 Depending on which methods you use to raise funds, there will be varying degrees of admin related to the activity.
 A great way to contain admin costs is by having all your fundraising initiatives carried out via user-friendly formats on your website.
 This is a win for both you and your donors, as information is readily available and donations are quick and easy to do.

 People choose to donate in different ways.
 Some are happy to give a lump sum, others prefer to make regular contributions, others like to attend events.
 You can use your website to provide multiple options for people to donate to your cause.
 Your website is your most important digital asset because you control it – unlike 3rd party platforms who specify and change rules regularly!
-The other benefit to having all of your fundraising initiatives on your website is that your audience can see all of the opportunities to donate in one place, rather than having to go to different places or sites to support you.
+The other benefit of having all of your fundraising initiatives on your website is that your audience can see all of the opportunities to donate in one place, rather than having to go to different places or sites to support you.

 People tend to talk about the things they care about, so start a hashtag that relates to your cause.
 Remember the #IceBucketChallenge for ALS?
 Hundreds of millions of dollars were raised globally towards research for combating the illness, and all through awareness created by the hashtag.
 Once you get people talking, they’re more willing to make a contribution.

 You can create your own branded hashtag that is specific to you.
 Your community can use that hashtag to share with friends, find out more information and interact with you on all social platforms.